twitocode/Tantalum/content/Notes/Religion/Unit 1 Review.md

 ---
 # Define vocation
-Also known as a baptismal mission.
+Also known as a baptismal vocation/mission.
 It is a calling from God.
 Essentially your job, the job you were always meant to pursue.
 Could also be a call to the priesthood or sisterhood.
 <!--ID: 1743891469581-->